karlseguin/liquid/readme.md

 - break
 - continue

+**As per the original Liquid template, there's no automatic protection against XSS.
+This might change if I decide to turn this into something more than just a clone**

 ## Template Cache
 By default the templates are cached in a pretty dumb cache.
 That is, once in the cache, items stay in the cache (there's no expiry).
 The cache can be disabled, on a per-template basis, via: